LukasWoodtli/WebPage/content/domain_driven_design.md

 ## Anti-Corruption Layer

-When connecting with legacy systems or third party software it’s important that the domain model doesn’t get polluted by the other system.
+When connecting with legacy systems or third party software it's important that the domain model doesn't get polluted by the other system.
 The anti-corruption layer sits between the domain model and the external model.
 It is a natural part of the domain model (with its ubiquitous language) but translates between the two systems.

 Usually it is implemented as a service.
 Internally it uses the Facade and the Adapter patterns.
 It makes sense to implement even multiple services in the anti-corruption layer.